 When asked to weigh in on the essential features of help desk software, IT Central Station users pointed to customizable workflow automation, escalation mechanisms, and an internal system for creating tickets for issues that end users are dealing with.
 Other features like templates, scripts, and decision trees were also useful, along with notifications, reporting, and scheduling.
 A knowledge base is an important aspect of help desk software for end users to utilize, and mobile applications that afford users the ability to raise tickets on the go are also of great value.
 These same applications enable the end users to receive, address, and answer these tickets mobily as well.

-Help Desk Software Reviews
+Best Help Desk Software: Comparison & Reviews

 Read reviews of Help Desk Software that are trending in the IT Central Station community: